odemuno/MATLAB-for-ML/PA1_LinReg/README.md

 end
 ```

-Testing the cost function:
+Testing the cost function J(θ) by completing the code in the `computeCost.m` file.
 ```
 J = computeCost(X, y, theta);
 J = computeCost(X, y, [-1 ; 2]);
 ```

-Results:
+Results
 ```
 Testing the cost function ...
 With theta = [0 ; 0]